Weakest Link Safety Talk

 Taking shortcuts often leads to safety rules and procedures being broken.
 When rules and procedures are broken, the entire workforce on that job is at risk.
 While the shortcuts may be “small” in nature, even the smallest of injuries or incidents can have a large impact on the company as a whole.

-Many industries use a company’s total recordable incident rate into account when considering bids for work.
-Small injuries due from taking “small shortcuts” can lead to big effects in the company’s ability keep current work and to get future work.
+For example, many industries use a company’s total recordable incident rate into account when considering bids for work.
+Small injuries due to taking “small shortcuts” can lead to big effects on the company’s ability to keep current work and to get future work.
 This affects the entire workforce, not just the individual taking shortcuts.

 Even the most experienced or safest worker can be the weakest link on the jobsite on any given day.
 We all have our bad days where our minds and attention are not completely focused on the job.
 Many people do not know what a coworker is dealing with at home and how it is affecting their work.
-It is important as individuals to take ourselves out of work when it affects our ability to do our job safely and effectively.
 Look out for one another and take the time to check on a coworker who seems off of their game.